vytdev/debug-stick/README.md

 # Debug Stick

-This add-on is a port of the infamous Debug Stick item, that was exclusive from Minecraft: Java Edition.
+This add-on is a port of the infamous Debug Stick item that was exclusive to Minecraft: Java Edition.

 [**MCPEDL**][mcpedl] &middot; [**CurseForge**][curseforge]